 Poor posture is a big contributor to back and shoulder pain.
 Constantly slouching or repeatedly craning your neck down to look at a device will cause a significant strain on your neck and upper back, and it may cause you shoulder blades to destabilize or “wing.”
 You can address this problem by wearing a posture brace that encourages you to keep your upper-body upright.
-These braces are usually small and not particularly noticeably when worn under a layer of clothing.
+These posture braces are usually small and not particularly noticeable when worn under a layer of clothing.
 You may notice that your muscles become less tired more quickly and your shoulder blades are less likely to fall backwards on the outside of your ribcage as you move them back and forth.
 Alternatively, if your pain is mostly limited to the front of one shoulder, you may benefit from a brace that supports just your shoulder movement.
 Usually, a shoulder brace works like a sleeve that compresses your shoulder muscle.
 It supports shoulder motion and prevents improper motion by pulling it backwards into the correct position, which it does through fastening to a band that encircles your upper chest.

 3. Try Acupuncture